EmilioOldenziel/Net-Computing/README.md

 A monitoring system that is connected to server nodes an displays the overal status on a dashboard.
 The system uses React, Flask, RPyc libraries which are running in a Dockercontainer.

-###install
+##install
-    Make sure \install.sh and app.py are executable and then run ./install.sh
+    Make sure install and app are executable and then run `./install.sh`
     to build and run the container